 On closer inspection, however, there is additional structural information in the input samples, hidden in a place grammarware authors and parsers are trained to ignore - the whitespace.
 By taking into account line breaks and indented sections of source code in the input samples, a structured string can be constructed for each program.
-If we further assume the target grammar is reversible then we can apply a result by Sakakibara, who showed reversible context-free grammars can be learned in polynomial time from positive structured strings [73].
+If we further assume the target grammar is reversible then we can apply a result by Sakakibara, who showed reversible context-free grammars can be learned in polynomial time from positive structured strings [52].

 This particular solution depends on two assumptions: (1) all the input samples have meaningful and consistent whitespace formatting, and (2) the target grammar is in the class of reversible context-free grammars.
 The assumption that the target grammar is reversible context-free is reasonable, as many DSLs would fit this criterion.
-The Pascal subset grammar in Figure 3 is in fact reversible context-free, but full Pascal is not because adding a production rule like $Factor \rightarrow Number$ to this grammar violates the criteria of reversibility [73].
+The Pascal subset grammar in Figure 3 is in fact reversible context-free, but full Pascal is not because adding a production rule like $Factor \rightarrow Number$ to this grammar violates the criteria of reversibility [52].

 Leveraging domain knowledge and structural assumptions is quite powerful when inferring grammars from examples and should be encouraged, but at present mapping this domain-specific knowledge to abstract constructs in grammatical inference research requires some creativity and awareness of theoretical results in the field.
-Walkinshaw et al.'s paper on dynamic analysis [81] discussed in Section 4.4 is an excellent example of this approach.
 Allowing the extensive work done in the theoretical grammatical inference community to bear on specific applications of GI would be a great boon to software engineering.

-7. Conclusion
+7 Conclusion